sanity-io/hierarchical-document-list/README.md

    4. Configure the plugin for structure as documented above

 Rerun steps 2. and 3.1 after making edits to the plugin (or automate it).

+### Publishing

+Test publish command safely:
+* `yalc publish`

+To go live with a new version, run:
+* `npm run release`
+  * runs [standard-version](https://www.npmjs.com/package/standard-version) which will bump version according to semver, commit and tag
+  * feel free to inspect the results in package.json and git log before continuing
+* `npm publish`
+  * Will clean, lint and build before finally publishing to npm.